-The Child Life Certification Program is a rigorous, examination-based professional certification credential.
-The requirements for getting certified are based on academic and clinical experiences, and successful completion of the Certification Examination.
-We recommend that all child life professionals interested in becoming certified start by downloading the Candidate Manual, a detailed, printer-friendly document that provides a comprehensive overview of the certification process from start to finish, along with instructions for establishing eligibility and applying for the exam.
+The Child Life Professional Certification Program is a rigorous, examination-based professional certification credential.
+The requirements for getting certified are based on academic and clinical experiences, and successful completion of the Child Life Professional Certification Examination.
+We recommend that all child life professionals interested in becoming certified start by downloading the Candidate Manual, a detailed, printer-friendly document that provides a comprehensive overview of the certification process, along with instructions for establishing eligibility and applying for the exam.

-In order to establish eligibility for the exam, candidates must meet three main requirements prior to the exam application deadline.
-The three eligibility requirements are:
+Currently, in order to establish eligibility for the exam, candidates must meet three requirements prior to the exam application deadline.

-Applicants must have either completed a bachelor’s degree, or be in the final semester of study for that degree.
+Applicants must have successfully completed a bachelor’s degree.*

-Applicants must have completed a total of 10 college-level courses in child life or a related department/subject.
-Note: All applicants for the fall 2013 and subsequent exams will be required to successfully complete a minimum of one child life course taught by a Certified Child Life Specialist as part of this requirement.
+Applicants must have completed a total of 10 college-level courses in child life or a related department/subject* including a minimum of one child life course taught by a Certified Child Life Specialist (CCLS).

-There are three different types of fees associated with the certification process: Examination Fees, Certification Maintenance Fees, and Recertification Fees.
-Learn More about Certification Fees
+There are currently three different types of fees associated with the certification process: Eligibility Assessment/Examination Fees, Certification Maintenance Fees, and Recertification Fees.
+Learn more about Certification Fees

-The Candidate Manual is a detailed, printer-friendly document that provides a comprehensive overview of the certification process from start to finish, along with instructions for establishing eligibility and applying for the exam.
+The Candidate Manual is a detailed, printer-friendly document that provides a comprehensive overview of the certification process, along with instructions for establishing eligibility and applying for the exam.
 Review the Candidate Manual